 The Plan B option is standard for extramural M.S. students, but is only rarely allowed for on-campus M.S. students.
-Any request for this option must be submitted on an NRES Request for Action form with all the required attachments during the first year of the program.
-These requests are considered on their individual merit by the Graduate Education Committee, and decisions are final.
+Any request for this option must be submitted on an NRES Request for Action form with all the required attachments during the first year of the program (Appendix C).
+The Graduate Admissions and Policy Committee considered these requests on their individual merit and their decisions are final.
 This option is a terminal degree program, and students completing this option should not plan to pursue a career in research.
 A Plan B student must satisfactorily complete a minimum of 32 hours of graduate course work, of which a minimum of 12 hours are 500-level numbered courses.
-(This 12 hours can include the 500, 501, 594 and one 500 level course described below.)